Review of Mini Micro Classic Scooter with T Bar

 Lean to Steer Mechanism

 The scooter has a lean to steer mechanism.
 This means that the child leans left to go left and right to go right.
 They don't use the handlebar to steer the scooter as with other scooters.
 This has been great for my younger son.
-The only thing I would say is if your child already has experience of a scooter which is controlled by the handlebar, (Ie you move the handlebar to go left or right rather than lean) it may take them a while to learn how to use the lean and steer mechanism.
-My older son found it difficult to adapt on this scooter whereas my younger son, who'd never used a scooter before found the lean and steer mechanism easier to operate.
+The only thing I would say is if your child already has experience with a scooter that is controlled by the handlebar, (ie you move the handlebar to go left or right rather than lean) it may take them a while to learn how to use the lean and steer mechanism.
+My older son found it difficult to adapt to this scooter whereas my younger son, who'd never used a scooter before, found the lean and steer mechanism easier to operate.

-One of the reasons I chose the scooter is that it's designed to last.
+One reason I chose the scooter is that it's designed to last.
 We have been through several cheaper scooters with our eldest son, which typically last about a year.
 I bought this when my boy was 2.5 years and am hoping it will last until he's 5 years old.
 So far it has lasted well.
-The scooter has a modular designed which means all parts can be replaced easily.
-Therefore the scooter should last for years.
-Also, if the scooter is in good condition, the resale value on sites like ebay are quite high so you should be able to regain some of your initial outlay It should also be a good scooter to hand onto younger siblings.
+The scooter has a modular design which means all parts can be replaced easily.
+Therefore, the scooter should last for years.
+Also, if the scooter is in good condition, the resale value on sites like eBay are quite high so you should be able to regain some of your initial outlay.
+It should also be a good scooter to hand onto younger siblings.

 Update - my son is now 4 and still riding on this scooter.
 The scooter is still in excellent condition and he loves it.
 The maximum weight on the scooter is 20kg so as long as they are under this weight, they should be fine.

 The handlebars come in at 61cm.
-However this is the measurement from the scooter deck to the top of the handlebars The height from the floor to the top of the handlebars is 67cm.
-Ideally when choosing a scooter, its best to have the handlebars around waist height for kids to use the scooter as it's easier to control.
-If you think about it, if you were on a scooter, the best height for the handlebars for most people would be around waist high.
-Having said this when I got the scooter for my toddler, the handlbars were higher than waist high (see picture above) and he still managed on it.
-But if I were to make the decision again, I may have got the version of the mini micro with an obar.
-The obar is 49cm tall so is better for younger and smaller children.
-You can see by the picture of my son on the scooter at age 3, the handlebars are around the right height for his size.
+However, this is the measurement from the scooter deck to the top of the handlebars The height from the floor to the top of the handlebars is 67cm.
+Ideally, when choosing a scooter, it's best to have the handlebars around waist height for kids to use the scooter as it's easier to control.
+If you think about it, if you were on a scooter, the best height for the handlebars for most people would be around waist height.
+Having said this when I got the scooter for my toddler, the handlebars were higher than waist high (see picture above) and he still managed on it.
+But if my son were two now, I would have got the deluxe version of the mini micro with an adjustable handlebar.
+For a 3 year old, I would still consider the classic.
+You can see by the picture of my son on the scooter at age 3, the handlebars are around the better height for his size.